-Bangalore weather these days is made for endless cups of adrak chai and these cookies, I might crib about clothes not drying and my house turning into a dhobhi ghat but the fact is that I am totally enjoying the weather, the baking and the other stuff its bringing along with it.
-These baked last week are already over.
-If you bake them I assure they won’t last very long
+The weather in Bangalore, these days is made for endless cups of adrak chai and these cookies (nankhatais).
+I might crib about clothes not drying and my house turning into a dhobhi ghat, but the fact is that I am totally enjoying the weather and the baking and the other stuff it is bringing along with it.
+These baked nankhatais were made last week and they are already over.
+If you bake them, I assure they won’t last very long.